 Who We Are

-Sin Barreras/Without Barriers Inc. (“Sin Barreras”) is a non-profit organization located in Charlottesville, VA.
-As members of the Central Virginia community who directly or indirectly know the challenges faced by immigrants in the United States, it is our mission to work for a more just community that includes and seeks to meet the needs of all its members.
-We know there are unmet needs for services and assistance to help families and individuals who have arrived to our communities and country.
-We want to be the link to help them obtain the following services: educational, legal advocacy, referrals to community services, health services, etc. We desire to ease the stress and anxiety experienced by members of our immigrant communities and to help them learn of the services available to them.
+As members of the Central Virginia community who directly or indirectly know the challenges faced by immigrants in the United States, our mission is to work for a more just community that includes and seeks to meet the needs of all its members.
+We know there are unmet needs for services and assistance to help individuals and families who have arrived to our community and country.
+We help them obtain educational, legal, advocacy, health, and other services.
+We help ease the stress and anxiety experienced by members of our immigrant communities and to assist them integrate to fuller participation U.S. society.

 What We Do